Mollie Fly: Personal life

-Mary Edith McKie, known as Mollie, was born in 1847 and moved to San Francisco with her family in the late 1850s.
+Mary Edith McKie, known as Mollie, was born in about 1847.
+In the late 1850s, her family moved to San Francisco.
 Little else is known about her early life, and nothing is known about how she got her photographic training.

-She married twice, first to a man named Samuel D. Goodrich whom she divorced after two years.
-In 1879, she married photographer Camillus Sidney "Buck" Fly in San Francisco; they later adopted a daughter, Kitty.
+She was married twice, first to Samuel D. Goodrich whom she divorced after two years.
+In 1879, in San Fransicso, she married photographer Camillus Sidney "Buck" Fly.
+The couple later adopted a daughter, Kitty Fly.

 Photographic career

-The Flys moved to the boom town of Tombstone in Arizona Territory in 1879 and set up a photographic studio.
-Initially it was housed in a tent, but by mid 1880 they had built a 12-room boarding house at 312 Fremont St., with their Fly's Photography Gallery housed in the back part of the premises.
+The Flys moved to the boomtown of Tombstone in Arizona Territory in 1879 and set up a photographic studio.
+Initially it was housed in a tent, but by mid-1880 they had built a 12-room boarding house on Fremont Street – their "Fly's Photography Gallery" was in the back of the premises.
 In 1881, the Gunfight at the O.K.
-Corral took place in a lot next to the boarding house, and Ike Clanton escaped through the boarding house during the fight.
+Corral took place in a lot next to the boarding house, and Ike Clanton escaped through the boarding house during the gunfight.

-Buck was often gone on photographic expeditions, and during his absence Fly ran both the boarding house and Fly's Photography Gallery, taking studio portraits for 35 cents apiece.
+Buck was often gone on photographic expeditions, and during his absence Mollie ran both the boarding house and Fly's Photography Gallery, taking studio portraits for 35 cents apiece.
 It is not known how many photographs she took because almost all the known images from Fly's Photography Gallery are credited to her husband.
 There are a couple of extant postcards of street scenes credited to her.

-Buck became a heavy drinker, and Fly separated from him for a time in 1887.
-By the late 1880s, Tombstone was suffering from a declining economy, so in 1893, the Flys moved to Phoenix, Arizona and opened a new photography studio.
+Buck Fly became a heavy drinker, and Mollie separated from him for a time in 1887.
+By the late 1880s, Tombstone was suffering from a declining economy, so the Flys moved to Phoenix in 1893.
+There they opened a new photography studio.
 This business failed and they returned to Tombstone a year later.

 The Flys separated again in the late 1890s, at which time Buck opened a studio in the copper-mining town of Bisbee, Arizona.
 Here the Flys suffered the first of two fires that would destroy a large portion of their collection of glass-plate negatives; in this case, the negatives lost were in storage at the Phelps Dodge Mercantile Company warehouse.

-While Buck was in Bisbee, Fly ran the Tombstone studio on her own, continuing to do so for another decade after Buck's death in Bisbee in 1901.
+While Buck was in Bisbee, Mollie Fry ran the Tombstone studio on her own, continuing to do so for another decade after Buck's death in Bisbee in 1901.
 In 1905, she published a collection of Buck's photographs entitled Scenes in Geronimo’s Camp: The Apache Outlaw and Murderer.

-Fly retired in 1912, and three years later a fire burned the studio to the ground.
-She moved to Los Angeles, where she died in 1925.
+Mollie Fly retired in 1912, but three years later a fire destroyed her studio.
+She then moved to Los Angeles, where she died in 1925.
 Many of the Flys' negatives had been destroyed in the two fires, but Fly donated her remaining collection of photographic negatives to the Smithsonian Institution in Washington, D.C.